vsthemarket/analogenius/README.md

 # Analogenius

-### Analogenius is a tool powered by OpenAIs chat completion api that allows users to learn difficult concepts with easy to understand analogies to what they already know best.
+### Analogenius is a tool powered by OpenAI's chat completion api that allows users to learn difficult concepts with easy to understand analogies to what they already know best.

 ## Tech: